rhaleblian/backstep/README.md

 We begin by trying to give NeXT machines an updated GNU userland.

-Specific "me want!" goodies:
-1. nano
-2. a web browser with source that we can attach to cryanc and WRP

 The current focus is on NEXTSTEP 3.3 on NeXT hardware.
 OPENSTEP 4.2 is a secondary focus.

 ## Goals